infinum/frontend-handbook/JavaScript/Next-js.md

 ...
 ```

 `login.tsx` and `register.tsx` are public pages whose functionality is self-explanatory.
-Once login is successful user is redirected to the index page which acts as the home page.
+Once login is successful, the user is redirected to the index page which acts as the home page.

 ### Layouts